miercuri, 16 noiembrie 2022

 value: 1

 You can adjust the value for the number of portions to be served.
-Be aware that the datapoint's ID might be different in your case, I found mine in the Tuya's IoT platform dashboard, under Device Debugging with a chinese name, 喂食下发.
+Be aware that the datapoint's ID might be different in your case, I found mine in the Tuya's IoT platform dashboard, under this dropdown menu on Device Debugging with a chinese name, 喂食下发 (translation: "Feeding").

 That's it!
 I hope I didn't forgot anything.
-Feel free to experiment with any other DPs and maybe leave a comment about your discoveries so others can also profit from them.
+Feel free to experiment with any other DPs and maybe leave a comment about your discoveries so others can also use them in their home automation system.

 Anonim spunea...